|Person Describing Archive|

 |Is this primarily a poetry audio site?|

-N (Audio, text, photographs, video- not poetry)
+N (Audio, text, photographs, video- not poetry, although there are songs featured on the website.)

 |Sponsoring Person or Institution|